-Only SafeWaze dual-leg SRD's are to be used with the Mobile SAFELINK Horizontal Lifeline System.
-Attach a dual-leg SRD directly to the fixed back D-ring of the full-body harness.
-Attach one leg of the dual-leg SRD to the cable using a metal O-ring or approved carabiner of the Mobile SAFELINK Horizontal Lifeline System and the unused leg to an approved lanyard storage keeper on the harness.
+Attach a dual-leg SRL directly to the Dorsal D-ring of the full-body harness.
+Attach one leg of the dual-leg SRL to the cable using a metal O-ring or approved carabiner of the Mobile SafeLink Horizontal Lifeline System.
+Attach the unused leg to the lanyard storage keeper on the full-body harness.

-When using the dual-leg SRD to move between aluminum post supports (spans), attach one leg to the next span before disconnecting the first leg.
+When using the dual-leg SRL to move between aluminum post supports (spans), attach one leg to the next span before disconnecting the previous leg.
 Connection of both legs while transitioning between spans is acceptable and recommended.